What is traceability and how to implement in manufacturing?

 But, now let’s look at its counterpart, which is again another avenue of a manufacturing technique that you could explore.

 PRO TIP: Regardless of which workflow you decide to run your business with, you’re still going to find issues if you’re managing your inventory with inefficient spreadsheets.
-That’s why a lot of businesses improve their inventory management system with cloud manufacturing software.
+That’s why a lot of businesses improve their inventory management system with cloud inventory software.

 Make-to-stock is a production workflow technique of planning and scheduling production based on demand planning — final products are produced to fulfill expected orders in the next production period.